Grévy's zebra

-Grévy's zebra (Equus grevyi), also known as the imperial zebra, is the largest living wild equid and the most threatened of the three species of zebra, the other two being the plains zebra and the mountain zebra.
-Named after Jules Grévy, it is found in parts of Kenya, Somalia and Ethiopia.
-Superficially, Grévy's zebras’ physical features can help to identify it from the other zebra species; their overall appearance is slightly closer to that of a mule, compared to the more “equine” (horse) appearance of the plains and mountain zebras.
-Compared to other zebra species, Grévy’s are the tallest; they have mule-like, larger ears, and have the tightest stripes of all zebras.
-They have distinctively erect manes, and more slender snouts.
+Grévy's zebra (Equus grevyi), also known commonly as the imperial zebra, is the largest living species of wild equid and the most threatened of the three species of zebras, the other two being the plains zebra and the mountain zebra.
+Named after French president Jules Grévy, it is found in parts of Kenya and Ethiopia.
+Superficially, Grévy's zebra's physical features can help to identify it from the other zebra species; its overall appearance is slightly closer to that of a mule and donkey, compared to the more "equine" (horse) appearance of the plains and mountain zebras.
+Compared to other zebra species, Grévy's zebra is the tallest; it has mule-like, larger ears, and has the tightest stripes of all zebras.
+It has a distinctively erect mane, and a more slender snout.

-The Grévy's zebra live in semi-arid savanna, where they feed on grasses, legumes, and browse, such as acacia; they can survive up to five days without water.
-They differ from the other zebra species in that they do not live in a harem, and they maintain few long-lasting social bonds.
+Grévy's zebra lives in semi-arid savanna, where it feeds on grasses, legumes, and browse, such as acacia; it can survive up to five days without water.
+It differs from the other zebra species in that it does not live in a harem, and it maintains few long-lasting social bonds.
 Stallion territoriality and mother–foal relationships form the basis of the social system of the Grévy's zebra.
 Despite a handful of zoos and animal parks around the world having had successful captive-breeding programs, in its native home this zebra is listed by the IUCN as endangered.
 Its population has declined from 15,000 to 2,000 since the 1970s.
-In 2016, the population was reported to be “stable”; however, as of 2020, the wild numbers are still estimated at only around 2,250 animals, in part due to anthrax outbreaks in eastern Africa.
+In 2016, the population was reported to be "stable"; however, as of 2020, the wild numbers are still estimated at only around 2,250 animals, in part due to anthrax outbreaks in eastern Africa.

 Taxonomy and naming

 The Grévy's zebra was first described by French naturalist Émile Oustalet in 1882.
 He named it after Jules Grévy, then president of France, who, in the 1880s, was given one by the government of Abyssinia.
 Traditionally, this species was classified in the subgenus Dolichohippus with plains zebra and mountain zebra in Hippotigris.
 Groves and Bell (2004) place all three species in the subgenus Hippotigris.

 Fossils of zebra-like equids have been found throughout Africa and Asia in the Pliocene and Pleistocene deposits.
 Notable examples include E. sanmeniensis from China, E. cautleyi from India, E. valeriani from central Asia and E. oldowayensis from East Africa.
 The latter, in particular is very similar to the Grévy's zebra and may have been its ancestor.

 The modern Grévy's zebra arose in the Middle Pleistocene.
-Zebras appear to be a monophyletic lineage and recent (2013) phylogenies have placed Grevy's zebra in a sister taxon with the plains zebra.
+Zebras appear to be a monophyletic lineage and recent (2013) phylogenies have placed Grévy's zebra in a sister taxon with the plains zebra.
 In areas where Grévy's zebras are sympatric with plains zebras, the two may gather in same herds and fertile hybrids do occur.